 Sometimes, folk find a group or a person or a someone, who has experienced a loss only they thought they felt.
 Sharing stories, exchanging tears.
 Life begins to not feel so lonely.
 You have connected with someone who feels it.
 Like alot of things in life, as humans we tend to be drawn to others like us.
 Not all humans are the same.
 Not all stories are the same.
 But pain, pain is the same.
 Loss is the same.
 Death, however it becomes us, is the same.
 Whatever we have in life, we all end up the same, in death.

 There are no magic wands, quick heals, ways around it or corners to cut.
 Grief, is what it is.
-There is a saying, that time is healer.
+There is a saying, that ‘time is a healer.’
 Time is important.
 Time doesn’t take it away – at all.
 Over time, we learn to live with it.
 Over time, we learn to adjust – to life without.
-It isn’t the same life, it cant be, but it is still life.
+It isn’t the same life, it can’t be, but it is still life.
 We make changes, adapt.
 It doesnt go away, but in time death becomes less intense and dark times become less absorbing.
 Tears fall for moments, not hours.
 Thoughts gradually incorporate happier times from before.
-A photo, sparks a memory and a memory is shared.
-Re-living moments, from before helps the soul to mend.
+A photo sparks a memory and a memory is shared.
+Re-living moments from before helps the soul to mend.
 There was life before and there will be life after.